 At the end of the evening there was the chance to ask some questions.
 For those who weren’t able to take part we thought we would share some of the Frequently Asked Questions we often get about how the hosting scheme works:

-Sometimes short stays are enough.
-We always try to find the guest alternative accommodation, if needed, after the time in your home or community has ended and oversee that whole process.
+Sometimes short stays are sufficient.
+We try to match your availability and offer of hospitality with the guest’s needs.
+We will do our best to find him or her alternative accommodation, if needed, after the time in your home or community has ended.

 We are in real need of new hosts at this time, as many of our friends who have been temporarily housed under the ‘Everybody In’ scheme could be facing a return to homelessness soon.

-If you live in London and would like to have a discussion with our Accomodation Officer Hannah about hosting or would like any more information please do get in touch by emailing: email@example.com
+If you live in London and would like to have a discussion with our Accomodation Manager Rhiannon about hosting or would like any more information please do get in touch by emailing: firstname.lastname@example.org

 Please note the JRS ‘At Home’ hosting scheme is based in London, and as such we can only accept volunteer hosts who live in the Greater London area.
 If you’re not sure whether you can take part where you live, please contact us